esmangle/pizza-web-api/README.md

 # ASP.NET 8 Web API Coding Exercise

 Uses dotnet sdk version 8.0.411, developed with VS Code on Debian Linux.
+Uses an in-memory database, though it can easily be switched out for another database like SQLite.

 ## How to run:
 Run these commands: